berryywise/e-bookmaniac/README.md

-Bookmaniac - a full functioning e-book marketplace.
+Bookmaniac - a fullstack e-book marketplace.

 Upload your e-book and share it with the built in marketplace.